Get

 If you’ve never had a Border Collie, you might not have heard the expression “Velcro dog” before.
 A Velcro dog is a dog that adheres to you all the time, like the ubiquitous fastener that’s been around for decades.
 Another way to describe this behavior is to call it “clingy.”
 As you might have already guessed, Border Collies are one of the clingiest dogs around.

 Border collies were initially bred to herd sheep and, as a shepherd’s dog, became extremely close with a single human.
 Border Collies are also highly intelligent and social dogs with a high level of empathy.
 For those reasons, most Borders are innately clingy.
-Once bonded to you, your Border Collie will be at your side, for better or worse, its entire life.
+Once bonded to you, your Border Collie will be at your side, for better or worse, their entire life.

 border collie dog holding black toy ball in mouth